 What is Haegarda used for and how does it work?

-- Haegarda is injected subcutaneously (under the skin) to prevent angioedema attacks in adults and adolescents with hereditary angioedema (HAE).
+- Haegarda is injected subcutaneously (under the skin) to prevent angioedema attacks in adults, adolescents, and children over the age of 6 with hereditary angioedema (HAE).

 - Haegarda is a man-made form of a protein called C1 esterase inhibitor (C1-INH), that naturally occurs in our blood.